 GST - neuronal processors for industry and agri-food

-On September 15, 2011, Xavier Bruneau and Michel Paindavoine launched Global Sensing Technologies, a company developing products based on neural processors.
+On September 15, 2011, Xavier Bruneau and Michel Paindavoine launched Yumain (formerly Global Sensing Technologies), a company developing products based on neural processors.
 Xavier Bruneau, currently GST's CEO, is an engineering graduate of Ecole Centrale Paris, and spent his entire career in heavy industry, first at Bertin and later in the military aeronautics field at Alkan where he was General Manager.
 Michel Paindavoine is a professor at the University of Burgundy and specialist in signal and image processing, and is GST's technical manager.

 "Our goal in creating the company is to exploit the capabilities of the processor, given that the neurons can be installed on a programmable circuit called FGPA (Field-Programmable Gate Array)," Xavier Bruneau explains.
 With a staff of seven employees, GST gas been able to develop and design its first products that have been marketed since 2013.
 These products include NeuroPIC, a camera for fast and efficient pattern recognition including defect detection or facial recognition.

 Another product in the GST catalogue, the NeuroFGPA card, is for a wide range of applications.
 With adjustable settings, the card isable to carry out pattern recognition, selective sorting or target monitoring, and is a new way of approaching signal recognition and the classification of embedded systems.
 Finally, GST's Neuro Aatform is a software for any application requiring signal analysis and environment interaction.